You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 What we do with the reporting

-The information we receive from you helps ensure that your contractual obligations are being met and that the standards of services provided are being maintained.
+The information we receive from you helps ensure that your contractual obligations are being met and that the standards of services provided are maintained.
 It provides us with a detailed assessment of your performance and ensures that:

 - quality and safe services and facilities are being provided